ahuactl/The-Presence-of-Atmospheric-Microplatics-in-Quezon-City-Philippines/README.md

 From this, we can obtain a pooled estimate for the number of MPs using the same estimation process outlined above.

 ## Systematic Error
-Due to being a human (duh)

-We can imagine that the Poisson process that g

-Let $p$ be the probability of detecting any particle.
+We can imagine that before measuring the number of microplastics in the specified section of the filter, the MPs are already deposited uniformly and their distribution was described according to the Poisson process described above.
+However, due to several instrumental, human errors and other factors, the true number of MPs in that specified section $x$ that we aim to analyze, is scaled by some factor $p$ that we'll call detection rate.

 $$
 \begin{align*}
 Y_n &\sim \mathrm{B}(n, p) \\